Securing the Unseen: Non-Human Identity Management in IoT Environments

 Unlike human users, NHIs in IoT operate under very specific constraints and requirements.
 Here’s what sets them apart:

-- Scale and Quantity: IoT environments involve a massive number of devices, each requiring its own identity.
+• Scale and Quantity: IoT environments involve a massive number of devices, each requiring its own identity.
 Managing thousands, or even millions, of NHIs is a significant challenge.
-According to Enterprise Research Group, NHIs outnumber human identities by over 20x in enterprise environments Source: Oasis Security.
+The sheer scale of these identities, often outnumbering human ones by over 20x in enterprise environments, directly exacerbates management overhead and the potential for overlooked vulnerabilities.

 Consider a network of smart streetlights.
 Each streetlight has an NHI that allows it to report its status and receive commands.
 The NHI needs to be lightweight to minimize energy consumption, highly specific to prevent unauthorized access, and manageable remotely for updates.
 If an attacker compromises one streetlight's NHI, they could potentially control the entire network.